 Make it easier for customers or clients to deliver feedback by texting surveys.
 You can also utilize one-on-one business texting to prompt folks to send you their feedback through a quick text message.

 Why it works: The value consumers place on customer service is growing each year.
-With texting increasingly becoming the preferred mode of communication, bringing your customer service directly to text makes it a lot easier to deliver feedback.
+With texting increasingly becoming the preferred mode of communication, deliver an SMS customer service experience to make it a lot easier to receive feedback.
 More feedback means more data for you to use and improve!
 Not to mention, your customers feel valued when you ask them their opinion.
 Especially when it’s done in a way where you can respond and show you’re actually listening!

 A bit of a catch all, the follow up text is a nonspecific “free space” of a text message that serves the customer experience.
 Use it to send birthday wishes, reminders about items left in an e-commerce shopping cart, share blog posts or articles of interest, deliver helpful tips, and more.